-3 Econometric Investigation
+4 Econometric Investigation

-Summarizing the evidence from the previous section, wage dispersion is expected to be lowered by collective bargaining agreements and net union density.
-With respect to the effects on the wage level, coverage is likely to result in higher wages, whereas the impact of union density is a priori ambiguous.
-This section analyzes both issues simultaneously.
+Summarizing the evidence from the previous section, wage dispersion is expected to be lowered by both collective bargaining agreements and net union density.
+With respect to the effects on the wage level, coverage at the firm level is likely to result in higher wages, whereas the impact of union density and the impact of individual coverage are a priori ambiguous.
+This section analyzes these issues simultaneously.

 We restrict our analysis to West Germany for two reasons.
 First, union policy in East Germany is strongly aligned to an adaption of West German standards.
 So wage policies are not set independently but with regard to West German wages.
 Second, in case of industrial conflicts, union action in East Germany relies on solidarity from West German unions.
-It is therefore not reasonable to assume that East German unions set their objectives independently.
+It is therefore not reasonable to assume that East German unions set their objectives independently.9

-3.1 Data
+4.1 Data

 Our study is based on the German Structure of Earnings Survey (GSES, Gehalts- und Lohnstrukturerhebung) 2001, a cross-sectional linked employer-employee data set containing about 850,000 employees in some 22,000 firms.
-Missing essentially the public sector, the GSES covers the major part of industry and private services.
+While missing essentially the public sector, the GSES covers the major part of industry and private services.
 There are several advantages to using the GSES 2001.
 It is one of the largest mandatory surveys available for Germany.
 The sample not only includes workers in regular employment, but also employees in vocational training, marginal employment, or partial retirement schemes.
 In contrast to earlier GSES waves and to the IAB linked employer-employee data set (LIAB), wages are neither truncated nor censored so that lower and upper parts of the wage distribution can be analyzed precisely.
 The data are gathered from firms' official reporting obligations.
 Therefore, they are more reliable than information from individual-level surveys or data not covered by duties of disclosure (Jacobebbinghaus 2002).
+Most importantly for our investigation, the GSES provides not only firm-level information on bargaining coverage, but coverage statuses for each individual worker.

-The GSES 2001 has only recently been made available for research.
-So far, analyses with GSES data have been restricted to administrative use or to regional subsamples (cf. Fitzenberger and Reize (2002, 2003) and the studies cited in section 2.4).
+The GSES 2001 has only recently been made available for research.10 So far, analyses with GSES data have been restricted to administrative use or to regional subsamples (cf. Fitzenberger and Reize (2002, 2003) and the studies cited in section 3.2).
 For descriptions of the data set see Hafner (2005) and Statistisches Bundesamt (2000, 2004).
+Details on the on-site-use version employed in this study and our selection of data are given in appendix A. We focus on prime-age male employees working full-time and analyze hourly wages for both blue-collar and white-collar workers.11 Definitions of variables used and summary statistics are displayed in table 1.